Building and earning links are at the core of any SEO strategy.

 If your outbound links direct your readers to other relevant resources, it will provide more value to them – they will be happy they clicked on those links.
 This means that they may be more likely to visit your website again.
 Or, they will at least view your site in a positive light, as one that provides value to them and makes their lives easier or more interesting in some way.

 Outbound links don’t always have a positive effect on SEO.
-They can, at times, be harmful if you’re linking to spammy, low-quality sites or clearly engaging in black-hat linking practices.
+At times, they can be harmful if you’re linking to spammy, low-quality sites or clearly engaging in black-hat linking practices.

 Negative outbound link practices include:

-Whenever adding links to your content, ensure that you’re not linking to any spammy websites.
+Whenever adding links to your content, ensure that you’re not linking to any second-rate websites.
 Linking to non-relevant websites will decrease your credibility.

 Also, search engines look at the websites that you link to in order to understand what industry you’re in.
 So, if you link to non-relevant sites or pages, then your page might be incorrectly categorized.
 This, in turn, will decrease your search rankings for the relevant search queries that you should have ranked for.